Piyush4424/MESSAGE-ENCODE-DECODE/README.md

-This is a source code for encoding and decoding a message in python .
+Source code for encoding and decoding a message in python .